deeenes/bioinfo-tools/README.md

     great satisfaction to create palettes what I use later in R, Python, Inkscape, GIMP or whereever else.
 I don't know about alternatives for Mac or Windows but definitely there are.
+-   https://www.zint.org.uk/manual/chapter/3 - Zint is a powerful and well
+    designed QR code generator application.
+It has CLI, GUI (Qt) and web interfaces.
+QR codes are straightforward, the world is full of solutions to generate them, but most of these are not free or very limited in features.
+    Why not to simply use one of the best and totally free solutions?

 ### TikZ